lordmulder/DynamicAudioNormalizer/README.md

 0. [API Documentation](#chap_api)
 0. [License Terms](#chap_lic)

-How It Works {#chap_how}
+How It Works<a name="chap_how"></a>
 -------------------------------------------------------------------------------

 The "standard" audio normalization algorithm applies the same *constant* amount of gain to *all* samples in the file.
 Consequently, the gain factor must be chosen in a way that won't cause clipping/distortion – even for the input sample that has the highest magnitude.
 So if <tt>S_max</tt> denotes the highest magnitude sample in the input audio and <tt>Peak</tt> is the desired peak magnitude, then the gain factor will be chosen as <tt>G=Peak/abs(S_max)</tt>.
 This works fine, as long as the volume of the input audio remains constant, more or less, all the time.
 If, however, the volume of the input audio varies significantly over time – as is the case with many "real world" recordings – the standard normalization algorithm will *not* give satisfying result.
 That's because the "loud" parts can *not* be amplified any further (without distortions) and thus the "quiet" parts will remain quiet too.

 Dynamic Audio Normalizer solves this problem by processing the input audio in small chunks, referred to as *frames*.
 A frame typically has a length 500 milliseconds, but the frame size can be adjusted as needed.
 It then finds the highest magnitude sample *within* each frame.
 Finally it computes the maximum possible gain factor (without distortions) for each individual frame.
 So if <tt>S_max[n]</tt> denotes the highest magnitude sample within the <tt>n</tt>-th frame, then the maximum possible gain factor for the <tt>n</tt>-th frame will be <tt>G[n]=Peak/abs(S_max[n])</tt>.
 Unfortunately, simply amplifying each frame with its own "local" maximum gain factor <tt>G[n]</tt> would *not* give satisfying results either.
 That's because the maximum gain factors can vary *strongly* and *unsteadily* between neighbouring frames!
-Therefore, applying the maximum possible gain to each frame *without* taking neighbouring frames into account would essentially result in a strong *dynamic range compression* – which not only has a tendency to destroy the "vividness" of the audio but can also result in the nasty "pumping" effect, i.e fast changes of the gain factor that become clearly noticeable to the listener.
+Therefore, applying the maximum possible gain to each frame *without* taking neighbouring frames into account would result in a strong *dynamic range compression* – which not only has a tendency to destroy the "vividness" of the audio but could also result in the "pumping" effect, i.e fast changes of the gain factor that become clearly noticeable to the listener.

 The Dynamic Audio Normalizer tries to avoid these issues by applying an advanced *2-Pass* normalization algorithm.
 Essentially, while the *first* pass computes (and stores) the maximum "local" gain factor <tt>G[n]</tt> for each individual frame, the actual normalization takes place in the *second* pass.
 Before the second pass starts, a [*Gaussian* smoothing kernel](http://en.wikipedia.org/wiki/Gaussian_blur) will be applied to the gain factors.
 Put simply, this filter "mixes" the gain factor of the <tt>n</tt>-th frames with those of all its preceding frames (<tt>n-1</tt>, <tt>n-2</tt>, &hellip;) as well as with all its subsequent frames (<tt>n+1</tt>, <tt>n+2</tt>, …) – where "near by" frames, in both directions, have a stronger influence, while "far away" frames, in both directions, have a declining influence.
 This way, abrupt changes of the gain factor are avoided and, instead, we get *smooth transitions* of the gain factor over time.
 Furthermore, since the filter also takes into account *future* frames, Dynamic Audio Normalizer avoids applying strong gain to "quiet" frames located shortly before "loud" frames.
 This can also be understood as a *lookahead* function which adjusts the gain factor *early* and thus nicely prevents clipping/distortion or abrupt gain reductions.